Jacob Meyers Player Props: Astros vs. Rays

 Jacob Meyers At The Plate

-- Meyers enters this game on a seven-game hitting streak.
-During his last outings, he's hitting .438.
+- Meyers enters this game on a eight-game hitting streak.
+Over the course of his last outings, he's hitting .471.

-- Meyers has driven in a run in three games this season (15.8%), including two games with multiple runs batted in.
+- In four games this season (20.0%), Meyers has picked up an RBI, including two games with multiple runs batted in.

-- In four of 19 games this year, he has scored, including multiple runs once.
+- He has scored at least once four times this year (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.